 - Medical Expenses

 - Physical Pain and Suffering

 We will conduct a thorough and in-depth investigation into the truck accident.
 Truck drivers and trucking companies often contest who is at fault for wide turn accidents.
 They may claim the trucker did everything possible to complete the turn safely and that you, the other motorist, got in the trucker?s way.

 Under Virginia?s pure contributory negligence rule, if the Judge or jury finds you are responsible for the accident by any degree, the law prohibits you from receiving compensation.
 If a truck driver or company can prove you were even a small amount at fault, then they do not have to pay damages.

 By retaining a truck accident lawyer as soon as possible, you have the opportunity to gather evidence establishing the truck driver?s carelessness in making the wide turn at that location.
 This can help you prove you were not at all negligent and obtain compensation for your injuries.

-Lugar Law PC Routinely Handles Wide Turn Truck Accidents
+Lugar Injury Law Routinely Handles Wide Turn Truck Accidents

 Dealing with a serious truck accident is always frustrating.
 Your vehicle may be totaled.
 You may be dealing with serious injuries and medical bills.
 You may have even lost your parent, spouse, or child and are grieving this loss.
 Whatever your experience, you deserve to have an experienced legal representative fight for your rights.
 Lugar Injury Law is here to aggressively pursue full and fair compensation for your injuries.